 Actually, I try to eat my supper earlier and my lunch later, so that the fasting window gets stretched out longer.

 On weekends I often extend the fast and have my first meal at around 5 p.m. followed by a snack a few hours later, turning my fasting pattern into a 20:4 (or sometimes more).

 You might choose to extend your fast for a longer period of eighteen hours and adopt the 18:6 routine.

 It works exactly the same way as 16:8 but gives the benefits of longer fasting and a shorter eating window.

 According to studies, you get all the same benefits when you fast for 16 hours, so it isn’t necessary to extend the period.

 Specific days eating a normal, balanced diet and the other days eating a very restricted amount of 500-600 calories.
 Normally this type of fasting is practised on alternate days or for 2 days a week.

-For me, this option is a different concepts to the every day fasts because you have to count calories on the eating days and in my opinion, one of the main attractions and advantages of intermittent fasting is the absence of calorie counting.
+For me, this option is a different concept to the every day fasting because you have to count calories on the eating days and in my opinion, one of the main attractions and advantages of intermittent fasting is the absence of calorie counting.

 For this reason, I will be focusing on every day fasting for the purpose of this post.

-Vegan Intermittent Fasting 20:4, 18:6 or 16:8
+Intermittent Fasting for Vegans 20:4, 18:6 or 16:8

 Although much of the information is the same for any type of fasting, the information below refers to the every day types of intermittent fasting listed above; the styles which are within a daily practise and do not include calorie counting.